Do Go On - 127 - Escape From Colditz Castle

 This podcast is part of the Planet Broadcasting Network.

-Always and forever day.
+Always and forever, Dave.

 I never leave this room.

-Oh hi, I'm Jess Perkins.
+Oh, hi, I'm Jess Perkins.

 You can call me Jess.